Welcome to my website!

 I am a 5th Year Political Science PhD Candidate at Indiana University Bloomington.
 I use a variety of time series analyses, spatial analyses, event count modelling, and fieldwork to pursue my interests in conflict and migration.

 I have an ongoing research interest in population displacement during conflict.
 My dissertation research analyzes how rumors spread during conflict, and how those rumors affect civilian migration decisions.
 This research employs a survey of Syrian refugees in Jordan, Turkey, and the United States.
 I have also conducted interviews with Somali refugees in Kenya and the United States.

 My related research uses daily displacement and violence data to test theories on the causes of displacement and how civilians select displacement destinations in the context of conflict in Somalia.

-In addition, I have ongoing collaborative projects on pro-government militias, and host state responses to migrant and refugee flows, and the distributive politics of solar power in Ghana.
+In addition, I have ongoing collaborative projects on pro-government militias, host state responses to migrant and refugee flows, and the distributive politics of solar power in Ghana.

 Long Term Research Agenda

 Moving forward, I intend to develop and test theories of conflict and insurgency in complex cases such as in conflicts in Syria, Somalia, Central African Republic, South Sudan, and the Democratic Republic of the Congo.
 In addition, I believe that the role of migration on conflict has been under-explored thus far and that many conflict dynamics can be better explained with more explicit considerations of migration.